ksalama/ucaip-labs/README.md

     3. Training the keras model in AI Platform using a [pre-built container](https://cloud.google.com/ai-platform-unified/docs/training/pre-built-containers)
     4. Upload the exported model from Cloud Storahe to AI Platform as a Model.

-## Model Serving and Explainabiliy
+## Model Deployment and Prediction Serving

-We serve the model trained either using AutoML Tables or a custom training job for predicionts.
+We serve the model trained either using AutoML Tables or a custom training job for predictions and explainations.
 The [03-model-serving](03-model-serving.ipynb) notebook covers:
 1. Creating an AI Platform Endpoint.
 2. Deploy the AutoML Tables and the custom modesl to the endpoint.